 When startups have determined their business idea and their team ready, the next step is to start building their first actual product.
-However, since almost every 3 seconds a new startup is found in the world, every startup has to combat a lot of competition (GEM National Report).
-Moreover, the same report shows that only 10% of the startup ideas actually survive, which makes it all the more important to develop a product that actually adds value to the market that it caters to.
+However, since almost every 3 seconds a new startup is found in the world, every startup has to combat a lot of competition.
+Moreover, since only 10% of the startup ideas actually survive, it is all the more important to develop a product that actually adds value to the market that it caters to.

 By developing an MVP before your mature application, your startup can interact with early adopters right from the get-go.
 In effect, your startup can gather feedback, circumvent obstacles, and focus each iteration toward satisfying the target audience instead of cooking up random “nice” features that might be received well.
 Consequently, your startup can focus its energy and money on the step that matters most, which allows you to spend each investment more wisely.
 It is no surprise, then, that 80% of the disruptive startup ideas started as MVPs first.

 Since your MVP will be tested by real users, your team will get answers to questions such as:

 - Which features does my target audience like?

 - Does this align with the application’s primary function or should it be refocused?

 - Will the target audience be willing to pay for the application?

 - How much would they be willing to pay for it?

 - How can we iterate our application to serve the target audience even better?

 The answers to these questions will optimize your application’s UI and UX, which will clarify your application‘s primary function and make it intuitive to use.
 In effect, your startup can prevent blunders such as Microsoft removing the Windows 8 start button simply because their focus group said so.
 The consequence of removing just 1 button made Windows 8 one of Microsoft’s least favorite operating systems ever.